EricDriussi/simple-design-patterns/src/structural/facade/README.md

 # TL;DR

-A simplified interface to a larger body of code.
+A simplified interface to a larger (uglier) body of code.

 # Usefulness